hnakamur/FormatLink-Chrome/README.md

 * Due to security reason, you cannot copy the URL on some pages like the Chrome Extension Gallary.
 * When you copy a link with a context menu after pointing mouse to a link, this extension manually searches the first link whose URL is equals to the link you pointed in the whole document, due to limitation of [chrome.contextMenus API](https://developer.chrome.com/extensions/contextMenus).
 So if there are multiple links of the same URL, and if you pointed to non-first link, the text is not what you want.
 However this is the best we can do right now.
+* Chrome allow each extension to have at most 4 keyboard shortcuts.
+One shortcut is used for copying a link with the default format, and the rest of three are used for copying a link with the corresponding format 1 to format 3.
+So format 4 to format 9 does not have keyboard shortcut.

 ## Credits